 - I:1-7 a.
 Cathy, the donor, is primarily liable for the gift tax on the two gifts.
 The children are contingently liable for payment of the gift tax in the event the donor fails to pay. - b.
-Before considering the unified tax credit equivalent of \$11.58 million for 2020, a gift tax is due on the two gifts computed as follows:
+Before considering the unified tax credit equivalent of \$11.7 million for 2021, a gift tax results on the two gifts for the current year 2021 computed as follows: